robotman2412/pax-graphics/docs/README.md

 pax_apply_2d(&buffer, my_perfect_transformation);
 ```

-Let's say you'd like to change the scale of just you vector graphics you made.
+Let's say you'd like to change the scale of just your vector graphics you made.
 For this, you use [`matrix_2d_scale`](matrices.md#types-of-matrices):
 ```c
 pax_push_2d(&buffer);